RathodAnsh/Jio-Customer-Churn-Analysis/README.md

 | **Random Forest** | 47% | 79% | Poor performance on this data. |
 | **Logistic Regression + SMOTE** | **71%** | **76%** | **✅ Best Model** |

 **Conclusion:** The SMOTE-enhanced Logistic Regression model is the best choice.
-It successfully identifies **71% of high-risk customers**, allowing the business to intervene.
+It successfully identifies **71% of at-risk customers**, allowing the business to intervene.

 ## 💡 Strategic Recommendations
 Based on the data, the following actions are recommended to reduce churn: